 Mithila Painting is one famous and very distinct style of Indian art commonly known as Madhubani painting, discovered by William Archer, a local Collector of a small province in 1934.
 Precisely, from the age old times, there has been an amalgamation of foreign and native influence that has shaped the course of Indian art.
 Indian artists and their paintings are world famous.
 There is simply no comparison.

-Women of the Mithila region of northern Bihar, used to do wall and floor paintings, for centuries, on certain occasions of marriage and other domestic ceremony.
+Women of the Mithila region of northern Bihar used to do wall and floor paintings for centuries on certain occasions of marriage and other domestic ceremony.
 The images, although used to be similar, but individual style of canvas were developed by women of different castes.
-This painting an articulation of peoples' compassion and understanding for life and culture.
+This painting is an articulation of peoples' compassion and understanding for life and culture.

 During the Ramayana age, king Janakpuri had assigned the task to few artists of painting, sketches of Sita's marriage to Lord Rama.
 This was the origin of the famous art style of Madhubani paintings.
 These paintings are cloaked in archeological discovery of the Indian history of the place Mithila from where its name originated.